kounkou/Hedgehog/README.md

 - Linux   (Testing in progress)
 - Windows (Not tested)

 For the best experience, I currently recommend using Hedgehog on macOS for its optimal look and feel.
-That said, you can still run the application on Linux and Windows without any issues.
+That said, you can still run the application on Linux.
 I'm actively refining the styles for both platforms to ensure a polished experience across all operating systems.

 # Hedgehog